maxschelski/neuritemt/README.md

 # neuriteMT
 The package analyzes microtubule (MT) orientation in neurites based on the output from utrack / plustiptracker (Danuser lab; https://github.com/DanuserLab/u-track).
+It will only work with movies of single neurons including their soma.
+The soma is needed to get the orientation of neurites and thereby of comet tracks.

 # Installation